One Stop Nepal Travel Information

 Tribes and Languages:

 The major tribes of Nepal include Mugali, Mahali, Gorkhas, Kirat Rai, Mahadeva, Thami, Limbu, Raute, Dhimal and Muker.
-There are 92 different languages spoken by people here that include Nepali, Bhojpuri, Maithili, Tharu and Tamang. restaurant brisbane
+There are 92 different languages spoken by people here that include Nepali, Bhojpuri, Maithili, Tharu and Tamang.

 Dashain is an important festival of Nepal.
 It is celebrated in September or October, right after the end of monsoons (depending on the Hindu calendar).
 This festival is celebrated as a victory of good over evil.
-Tihar, Buddha Jayanti (the birth of Lord Buddha), Maha Shivaratri (the birth of Lord Shiva) are among other most celebrated festivals here. barking dog
+Tihar, Buddha Jayanti (the birth of Lord Buddha), Maha Shivaratri (the birth of Lord Shiva) are among other most celebrated festivals here.

 Art and Architecture: